 Homeschool students can better focus on goals and learning things that are interesting to them because they aren’t concerned about report cards.
 “Research shows that grades are just about the worst way to promote learning through intrinsic motivation,” states Jessica Lahey in her excellent book The Gift of Failure.
 Lahey cites a study of children who were told that they would not receive a final grade who showed higher levels of interest and curiosity, and also more retention of the subject matter, than peers that were told they would receive a grade.

 “Grades are not a measure of a child’s worth and often not even of their ability.
 Grades drive wedges between parents and kids,” states Lahey.

 Lahey encourages parents to emphasize goals rather than grades.
 Goals are self-determined.
 When kids establish their own goals for learning, they achieve more and are more confident and motivated.

 As we teach our children and expose them to different subjects, ideas, and life experiences, we discover what they are interested in and can help them set goals for themselves.
 Goal-setting makes our kids more forward-thinking and will reinforce the idea that our kids are responsible for the outcome of their actions.
 What they do today will have consequences, for good or bad.

 “Our children are like everybody in this life,” says Harding.
 “Every person is good at something.
 We encourage this while we discourage competition.
 We motivate our children to find what they are good at, and then we help them improve in this area.
 We inspire in the areas where there already is much inspiration, and this sparks interest in other things.”

-What are our kids good at?
+So what are your kids good at?
 What do they love?
 What are their dreams?
-How can these dreams turn into reality through goal-setting?
+And how can these dreams turn into reality through goal-setting?

 Photo Credit: Second image courtesy of author.